Opportunities in Nursing

 Graceland offers either a Family Nurse Practitioner or Nurse Educator Post Master MSN Certificate Program, which expands the focus of nursing by using the Master of Science in Nursing degrees as the foundation.
 The theoretical base is accompanied by clinical or practical experience, which allows the master's-prepared RN to apply theory and current research to specialized professional practice.
 Students admitted to the Post-MSN Certificate Program are not matriculated for a graduate degree.
 A certificate is awarded upon completion.

 Our Doctor of Nursing Practice (DNP) is an online nursing program designed to help nurses enhance their professional status and move ahead in the health care industry.
 The goal of the DNP program is to prepare you for advanced practice roles and as a clinical scholar.
 It focuses on the translation of theory, research, clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.

 Every state in the U.S. creates its own specific regulations about online enrollment of the students who live within the state.
 Some states require fees and/or application efforts that require a considerable investment of university resources.
-In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, New York, Maryland or North Carolina.
+In an effort to maintain a reasonable tuition rate, Graceland’s nursing program does not currently accept students who live in Kentucky, Maryland, New York, North Carolina or Tennessee.